daniele-proverbio/amoeba/README.md

 # amoeba
 GAMA code for MAS simulations of D. discoideum colonies.

-It generates the simulatioons described in Proverbio, D., Gallo, L., Passalacqua, B. et al. Assessing the robustness of decentralized gathering: a multi-agent approach on micro-biological systems.
+It generates the simulations described in Proverbio, D., Gallo, L., Passalacqua, B. et al. Assessing the robustness of decentralized gathering: a multi-agent approach on micro-biological systems.
 Swarm Intell 14, 313–331 (2020). https://doi.org/10.1007/s11721-020-00186-y

 The code works with Gama Platform 1.8 (https://gama-platform.github.io/)